If you enjoy this roast neck of lamb recipe you might also like this Greek lamb meatball lunch.

-Today’s recipe ticks both of these boxes – it’s a very simple ‘all in one pan’ dish, that I reckon you can have on the table in 40 minutes.
+Today’s roast neck of lamb recipe ticks both of these boxes – it’s a very simple ‘all in one pan’ dish, that I reckon you can have on the table in 40 minutes.
 It uses lamb neck fillets, which I have to say is something I would NEVER have thought to buy before, and is easily scalable depending on how many people you’re cooking for.
 It would work well as a special dinner for two, or scale up the ingredients, add loads of vegetables on the side, and turn it into a feast for family and friends.

 The lamb is cooked with sweet potatoes, pine nuts, lemon and honey, and the lemon slices make it look super pretty when it comes out of the oven.
 This lamb dish would be lovely as a simple supper over Christmas – loads of flavour and style but with minimum effort.

-How to cook with lamb neck fillets
+How to cook roast neck of lamb fillets

 First things first, you need to buy your neck fillets.
 I’m sure this is something you could get from the butchers, but I went for these from Tesco.
 Going by the nutritional information per serving, I would say this would be two generous portions, so that’s what the rest of my measurements are based on.
 You can be flexible though, depending on how much meat you like, your budget and what side dishes you add in, so take my recipe as a loose guide.